peterorum/randux/README.md

 1. npm run build
 2. or run ./deploy
-2. see deploy script to see what files & fodlers must be deployed to a remote server
+3. see deploy script to see what files & folders must be deployed to a remote server
+4. `npm run images` must be run whenever a new image or svg is added under the design folder.